rat10/nng/inclusion.md

 nng:GraphLiteral a rdfs:Class ;
     rdfs:comment "A literal whose datatype matches the enclosing RDF document, e.g. NNG, Turtle, TriG or JSON-LD".
 ```
 We will in the following define ways in which the RDF contained in those literals can be introduced into the realm of interpretation.
-To that end it has to be ensured that query and reasoning engines can access the data contained in graph literals if applicable, i.e. they have to be able to parse RDF literal data types as if they were standard RDF data IFF the transcluding property linking to those literals suggests so.
+To that end it has to be ensured that query and reasoning engines can access the data contained in graph literals if applicable, i.e. they have to be able to parse RDF literal data types as if they were standard RDF data IFF the including property linking to those literals suggests so.

 > [NOTE]
 >